Search results for: birds

 In Chad’s dry season the waters of Zakouma attract a veritable Noah’s Ark of animals.

-A visit to Zakouma, central Africa’s last wildlife stronghold.
+A visit to Zakouma, central Africa’s last wildlife stronghold, means going back to old-school, authentic safari values

 The Bangweulu Wetlands Project’s latest member, Seymour, the little chick who survived.